Table of Content:-

 Joint Venture Meaning

-Joint Venture are strategic partnerships between two or more companies, which come together to create a new business entity that is legally distinct from its parent companies.
-It is a strategic way for companies to expand their reach and enter new markets.
-By pooling resources and expertise, these partnerships can lead to increased success and profitability.
 These ventures are generally established as corporations and owned by the funding partners in predetermined proportions.
 They offer a flexible and efficient way for businesses to enter new markets which broadens their customer base or access new technologies, and resources without committing substantial investments.
 It provides significant tax advantages, allowing participants to share the expenses while enjoying higher profits.

 An example of a joint venture is the partnership between American Motor Corporation and Beijing Automotive Works, commonly known as Beijing Jeep.
-This collaboration allowed both companies (American Motor Corporation and Beijing Automotive Works) to enter the Chinese market by producing jeeps and other vehicles
+This collaboration allowed both companies (American Motor Corporation and Beijing Automotive Works) to enter the Chinese market by producing jeeps and other vehicles.

 What is Joint Venture?